 Pour the batter evenly into the two cake pans.
 Bake for 30-35 minutes or until a toothpick inserted into the centers comes out clean.
 Allow the cakes to cool completely in the pans set on a wire rack.

 To make the frosting, beat the cream cheese and butter together on medium speed until smooth, about 2 minutes.
 Add the confectioners’ sugar and beat for 2 more minutes.
 Add the vanilla and beat on high for another 2 minutes.
 Taste the frosting and add a pinch of salt if it is too sweet.
 The frosting should be nice and thick.

 To assemble and finish the cake, first cut off the top layer of one of the cakes with a large serrated knife to create a flat surface.
 Place that layer on your cake stand or serving plate.
 Evenly cover the top with frosting.
 Place the second cake on top and spread the remaining frosting evenly over the top and sides.
 Sprinkle the rest of the pecans evenly on the cake stand or serving plate around the base of your cake.
 Using a wide knife or spatula scoop from underneath the pecans, lift and gently press them into the icing.
+Pipe 12 florets on top and gently press a slice of carrot into each.
+Place caramels decorations (link to recipe below in notes) if desired.
 Chill cake before serving.